PF2-pasteur-fr/checkMyIndex/README.md

 ## Illumina chemistry

-Illumina has developed two types of chemistry: the four-channels for the HiSeq and MiSeq sequencing devices and the two-channels for the NovaSeq, NextSeq and MiniSeq devices.
+Illumina has developed three types of chemistry: the four-channels for the HiSeq and MiSeq sequencing devices, the two-channels for the NovaSeq, NextSeq and MiniSeq devices and the one-channel for the iSeq 100 device.
 With the four-channel chemistry A/C are red and G/T are green and indexes are compatible if there are at least one red light and one green light at each position.
 With the wo-channel chemistry G has no color, A is orange, C is red and T is green and indexes are compatible if there is at least one color at each position.
 Note that indexes starting with GG are not compatible with the two-channel chemistry.
+With the one-channel chemistry compatibility cannot be defined with colors and indexes are compatible is there is at least one A or C or T at each position.
 Please refer to the Illumina documentation for more details.

 ## About checkMyIndex